wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    ![az-ai-svcs-pricing-309x410](https://user-images.githubusercontent.com/300046/117203280-126c4e00-adac-11eb-84ae-54994f47f3ea.png)

-PRITIP: In commands, each offering has a "Kind" code to designate its processing.
+PROTIP: In CLI az commands, each offering has a "Kind" code to designate its processing.
 So that matters more than Microsoft's marketing designations when getting things done.
 So I've prepared for you a table to list the Kind codes by the marketing grouping.

    <table border="1" cellpadding="4" cellspacing="0">
    <tr valign="bottom"><th> Category </th><th> Kind </th><th> Free </th></tr>